 Catacombs of Milos

 Apart from the ancient theater, the island is also home to numerous catacombs.
-These catacombs are basically a network of underground tunnels, cemeteries, and complexes.
+These catacombs are a network of underground tunnels, cemeteries, and complexes.

 They once served as the burial sites for most famous Greeks.

 Their ruins serve as silent reminders of the past of Greece.
-You definitely have to pay a visit to these ruins if you ever hope to catch a glimpse of the area.
+You have to pay a visit to these ruins if you ever hope to catch a glimpse of the area.

 Milos Mining Museum

-This is the Milos Mining Museum.
+That is the Milos Mining Museum.
 It is situated in Adamas harbor and showcases all the tools used and minerals extracted from the island from the beginning of time.